radmar2002/getcleandata/README.md

 For more information about **tidy.txt* dataset contact: `radu_marius_florin@yahoo.com`.

-Last date of download of raw data directory is Fri May 16 18:05:49 2014
+Last date of download of the raw data directory is Fri May 16 18:05:49 2014